parekh-soham/parekh-soham/README.md

 # Soham Parekh

-- 10x engineer secretly working at your startup (and your competsitor's startup too)
+- 10x engineer secretly working at your startup (and your competitor's startup too)

 [As seen on YouTube](https://www.youtube.com/watch?v=-_6dHIPVoTM)